markusfisch/ScalingImageView/README.md

 	scalingImageView.setScaleType( ImageView.ScaleType.CENTER_CROP );

-Remember, only CENTER_INSIDE and CENTER_CROP are supported.
+Remember, only CENTER, CENTER_CROP and CENTER_INSIDE are supported.
+CENTER_INSIDE is the default.

 Demo
 ----